cfoust/sour/README.md

 Check out the roadmap below to see what you might be able to help with.

-* [ ] Restore the rendering pipeline to working condition (this is currently partially broken)
+* [X] Restore the rendering pipeline to working condition
 * [ ] Fix up the main menu
   * [ ] Make sure textures used in the main menu are not downsized
   * [ ] Remove options not pertinent to the web version